AdamByerly/HVCsEnableAGD/README.md

 --data_dir
 ```
  **Required**.
  Use this to specify the location of the processed ImageNet data files.
 This should be a directory that contains 1024 training and 128 validation files, respectively.
 The files will match the patterns `train-????-of-1024` and `validation-?????-of-00128`, respectively.
-See "Data Preparation" below to learn how to create these files.
+See the [imagenet_prep_scripts subdirectory of this repository](https://github.com/AdamByerly/HVCsEnableAGD/tree/master/imagenet_prep_scripts) for more information regarding preparing the data to be used in training and validation.
 ```
 --black_list_file
 ```